aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/project/index.md

 - At least one image from each day of the workshop of your process and the final device
 - At least one video of your device in action that explains what it does (either a file or link to some video sharing service like YouTube or Vimeo).
 - A pdf file where you document and reflect on your process throughout the workshop.
+How did you end up to your final version that you presented?
+What kind of things were you

+---

 ## Framework: Critical Making

 {{<youtube B8C5sjjhsso>}}

 You will get some small readings throughout the week to hopefully inspire your work.
 [See the readings page for a compilation of all the readings and resources.](../reading-list/)

+Approach the brief from the viewpoint of **Critical Making**.
+Let's not just create an Internet connected device because we can, but try to build something that critically

 ### Critical Design || Speculative Design